er-hiba/Learn2Code/README.md

 ## Projects Included

-### VAT_Price
-``Description`` This program prompts the user to enter the initial price of a product (excluding tax) and its category, which can be "A" (7% VAT), "B" (20% VAT), or "C" (25% VAT).
-And it applies the appropriate VAT rate to calculate the total price with VAT and displays the result.

-``Files`` The file that contains the code for this project is vat_price.py
-You can find it in the directory VAT_Price

 ### Month_Days
 ``Description`` This program prompts the user to input a month number and then determines the number of days in that month, displaying the result.